Section A: Committee structure, terms of reference and responsibilities

 Has overall executive responsibility for the business of the University’s Research Committee.

-Director of Registry
+Director of Registry and Academic Development

 Is secretary to the Senate and has overall responsibility for the administrative procedures which underpin the validation of courses and modules and the review of Schools and Services.